staabm/staabm.github.io/_posts/2026-02-07-git-bisect-run.md

 In the past I used [`git bisect`](https://git-scm.com/docs/git-bisect) to run the process and get to the source of the problem one step at a time.

 Recently I learned this process can be automated using the `git bisect run` subcommand.
-While the following procedure works in any git based project, I will walk you through a real world PHPStan example.
+While the following procedure works in any Git based project, I will walk you through a real world PHPStan example.

 ## Find a regression commit in PHPStan - the old manual way